computershoes/bootcamp-homework/week-11/SubmissionFile.md

 4. What technology could provide law enforcement with the ability to track and recover a stolen laptop.

-   Answer: Device tracking software such as Absolute, Adeona, or Advatrack that can reveal the public IP that the thief is connecting from.
+   Answer: Device tracking software that can reveal the public IP that the thief is connecting from.

 5. How could you prevent an attacker from booting a stolen laptop using an external hard drive?